savethechildren/icon-font/README.md

 ## Getting Started

 Copy the fonts and CSS directory into your project.
-In the <head> of your HTML, reference the location to your stc-icons.css.
+In the &lt;head&gt; of your HTML, reference the location to your stc-icons.css.

 You can then use the icon classes in your HTML code: